 Neighborhood associations in southwest Portland

-Southwest Neighborhoods, Inc. (SWNI) receives funding from the City of Portland Office of Neighborhood Involvement to provide support and technical assistance to recognized neighborhood associations located in southwest Portland.
+Southwest Neighborhoods, Inc. (SWNI) receives funding from the City of Portland to provide support and technical assistance to recognized neighborhood associations located in southwest Portland.
 A delegate from each of the independent, all-volunteer neighborhood associations serves on the Southwest Neighborhoods, Inc. Board of Directors.

 Find out what neighborhood association serves your area